Sharon Watts

-Sharon Watts (also Mitchell, Rickman and Beale) is a fictional character from the BBC One soap opera, EastEnders, played by Letitia Dean.
-Sharon was one of EastEnders original characters conceptualised by creators Tony Holland and Julia Smith.
+Sharon Watts (also Mitchell, Rickman, and Beale) is a fictional character from the BBC One soap opera EastEnders, played by Letitia Dean.
+Sharon was one of EastEnders original characters, conceptualised by creators Tony Holland and Julia Smith.
 She first appeared in the first episode broadcast on 19 February 1985 as the teenage adopted daughter of Queen Vic landlords Den (Leslie Grantham) and Angie Watts (Anita Dobson).
-Dean originally quit the role in 1995 after ten years, with Sharon departing following the breakdown of her marriage.
-In May 2001, Sharon was reintroduced by producer John Yorke, before departing in January 2006.
-Dean's return was announced in February 2012, and she later made her on-screen return on 13 August 2012 in a week of episodes involving her wedding day to John Hewland (Jesse Birdsall).
-In 2024, Dean took a break from the show, with Sharon exiting on 9 January and returning on 1 April.
-She took another break in the following year, with Sharon departing on 8 April and returned on 22 September.
+Dean originally quit the role in 1995 after ten years before returning for a second stint between 2001 and 2006.
+Dean returned to the role for a third time in 2012 and has remained on the serial since.

 Sharon became prominent in the 1990s due to her becoming the landlady of the Queen Victoria public house and her romantic pairings with brothers Grant (Ross Kemp) and Phil Mitchell (Steve McFadden).
-In a storyline dubbed Sharongate, Sharon married Grant and then has an affair with Phil, climaxing in 1994 with Grant's discovery of the affair, which remains one of EastEnders highest viewed episodes; the storyline was reinvented in 2018 when Sharon began an affair with a much younger Keanu Taylor (Danny Walters).
+In a storyline dubbed "Sharongate", Sharon married Grant and then had an affair with Phil, climaxing in 1994 with Grant's discovery of the affair, which remains one of EastEnders highest-viewed episodes; the storyline was reinvented in 2018 when Sharon began an affair with a much younger Keanu Taylor (Danny Walters).
 In her second stint, Sharon featured in storylines that included a feud with Phil and Grant's mother Peggy Mitchell (Barbara Windsor); the return of Den, thought long dead, bonding with his wife Chrissie Watts (Tracy-Ann Oberman) until it emerged that she killed Den in retribution for sleeping with Zoe Slater (Michelle Ryan); and a forbidden relationship-turned-marriage with Den's son Dennis Rickman (Nigel Harman), which culminated with his death after the couple ended up feuding with gangster Johnny Allen (Billy Murray).